How to understand that a cough is dry. Dry and wet cough: differences

 • Bronchitis and the initial stage of pneumonia;

 Attention!
-It is imperative to know how to determine a dry or wet cough, since taking cough medicines in the productive phase, for example, with bronchitis, can only aggravate its course.
+You definitely need to know how to identify a dry or wet cough, since taking cough medications during the productive phase, for example, with bronchitis, can only aggravate its course.

-• Sinusitis- inflammation of the paranasal sinuses.
-Cough occurs due to irritation of the receptors due to the flow of mucus along the back of the throat;
+• Sinusitis– inflammation of the paranasal sinuses.
+Cough occurs due to irritation of receptors due to mucus flowing down the back wall of the throat;

 • The presence of any foreign body in the lumen of the bronchi;

-• Bronchial asthma- accompanied by wheezing, heard both auscultatively and at a distance, which depends on the severity of the attack, shortness of breath;
+• Bronchial asthma- accompanied by wheezing, audible both auscultation and at a distance, which depends on the severity of the attack, shortness of breath;

-• Side effects of antihypertensive drugs- ACE inhibitors (eg enalapril) - due to the accumulation of bradykinin (in this case, only the doctor can decide whether it is necessary to stop taking these drugs and replace them with others);
+• Side effects of antihypertensive drugs– ACE inhibitors (eg, enalapril) – occurs due to the accumulation of bradykinin (in this case, only a doctor can decide whether it is necessary to stop taking these drugs and replace them with others);

 Important!
-The leaflet enclosed with each drug is recommended to be read by every patient taking this drug in order to be aware of its possible side effects.
+The instructions included with each drug are recommended for reading by every patient taking this drug in order to be aware of its possible side effects.

-• Paroxysmal nocturnal dyspnea- one of the symptoms of chronic insufficiency of the left heart.
-It occurs due to an increase in pressure in the bronchial arteries, which leads to compression of the airways, and, accordingly, unproductive cough and shortness of breath;
+• Paroxysmal nocturnal dyspnea (eng.)– one of the symptoms of chronic failure of the left heart.
+Occurs due to increased pressure in the bronchial arteries, which leads to compression of the respiratory tract, and, accordingly, unproductive cough and shortness of breath;

-• GERD/gastroesophageal reflux disease- the reflux of acidic contents from the stomach into the esophagus leads to irritation of the cough receptors.
-The symptom occurs with a change in body position, and is also associated with food intake.
-It is accompanied by other complaints - heartburn, an unpleasant aftertaste in the mouth;
+• GERD/gastroesophageal reflux disease– the reflux of acidic contents from the stomach into the esophagus leads to irritation of the cough receptors.
+The symptom occurs when changing body position and is also associated with food intake.
+Accompanied by other complaints - heartburn, unpleasant taste in the mouth;

-• Consequence of smoking- cigarette tar leads to the loss of cilia by the epithelium of the respiratory tract (see).
+• Consequences of smoking– cigarette tars lead to the loss of cilia by the epithelium of the respiratory tract (see).
 Their settling on the surface of the mucous layer leads to irritation of the walls of the trachea and bronchi and an attempt to get rid of them, which causes a cough.

-Some systemic connective tissue diseases can cause damage to the lung tissue, which will be symptomatic of dry cough attacks, for example, with systemic lupus erythematosus, which is the difference between a dry cough and a wet one.
+Some systemic connective tissue diseases can cause damage to the lung tissue, which will be symptomatically manifested by attacks of dry cough, for example, with systemic lupus erythematosus, which is the difference between a dry cough and a wet one.
 A productive cough is not typical for such diseases.
-The above symptoms of an unproductive cough will tell you how a dry cough differs from a wet one.
+The above symptoms of a nonproductive cough will tell you how a dry cough differs from a wet cough.

 It could be:

-• Flu and SARS- also often begin with a dry cough, and then turn into a productive one due to the formation of a large amount of sputum;
+• Flu and ARVI– also often begin with a dry cough, and then become productive due to the formation of a large amount of sputum;

-• lung abscess- local purulent fusion of lung tissue, enclosed in a fibrous capsule.
-With this disease, sputum has a greenish tint with an unpleasant odor and leaves in large quantities;
+• Lung abscess- local purulent fusion of lung tissue, enclosed in a fibrous capsule.
+With this disease, the sputum has a greenish tint with an unpleasant odor and is discharged in large quantities;

-• Bronchiectasis- symptoms are similar as with the previously described pathology, but differ in the amount of purulent sputum secreted at a time;
+• Bronchiectasis– symptoms are similar to those of the previously described pathology, but differ in the amount of purulent sputum released at one time;

-• Bronchitis acute or exacerbation of a chronic course;
+• Acute bronchitis or exacerbation of a chronic course;

-• Tuberculosis of the lungs- accompanied by sputum with an admixture of pus or blood due to tissue breakdown (see).
+• Tuberculosis of the lungs- accompanied by the release of sputum mixed with pus or blood due to tissue breakdown (see).

 Important!
-With a protracted course of the disease with a productive cough, it is very important to exclude the above pathology, which will help chest X-ray (an example is shown in the photo).
+In the case of a prolonged course of the disease with a productive cough, it is very important to exclude the pathology described above, which will be helped by a chest x-ray (an example is shown in the photo).

-What to do when you have a cough
+What to do if you have a cough

-The first step is to determine the type of cough.
-In case you do not know how to understand which cough is dry or wet, use the table below.
+The first step is to decide on the type of cough.
+If you don’t know how to understand whether a cough is dry or wet, use the table below.

-The main difference between dry and wet cough is the absence of discharge:
+The main difference between a dry cough and a wet cough is the absence of discharge:

 Unproductive Productive